techcobweb/git-notes/git-cherry-pick.md

 # Cherry-picking git commits

 Here is [the official documentation of the git cherry pick command](https://git-scm.com/docs/git-cherry-pick)

 Here is [a good article explains things well](http://think-like-a-git.net/sections/rebase-from-the-ground-up/cherry-picking-explained.html)

-Thought I'd try an experiment to prove it works as I thought.
+Thought I'd try an experiment to prove it works as I thought (which it did of course).

 I created a branch called `dirty_branch_with_mixed_commits` and added some commits: